SC Weiche Flensburg 08

 SC Weiche Flensburg 08 is a German association football club from the Weiche suburb of Flensburg, Schleswig-Holstein.
 Apart from football the club also offers other sports like volleyball and table tennis.

 Before July 2017, the club was known as ETSV Weiche.
 The club's greatest success has been to earn promotion to the tier four Regionalliga Nord in 2012.
-The club is associated with the German railways, as evident by the term railway sports club in its former prefix ETSV (German: Eisenbahner Turn- und Sportverein).
+The club is associated with the German railways, as evidenced by the term railway sports club in its former prefix ETSV (German: Eisenbahner Turn- und Sportverein).
 Weiche is the German term for railroad switch but also the name of the Flensburg suburb the club hails from.

 History

 Manfred-Werner-Stadion, home ground of Weiche Flensburg.